gnp-x/Porkbun-DNS-Updater/README.md

 - Updates https://www.example.com
 - Updates https://blog.example.com

-You can add on as many domains as you'd like and it will handle them all as long as the records exist.
+You can add on as many subdomains as you'd like and it will handle them all as long as the records exist in porkbun.

 ### Recommendation